wl4g-blockchain/linkportal-backend/SECURITY.md

 ## Reporting a Vulnerability

-We place great importance on the security of LinkPortalBackend code, software, and cloud platform.
-If you come across a security vulnerability in LinkPortalBackend, we kindly request that you inform us immediately.
+We place great importance on the security of LinkPortal code, software, and cloud platform.
+If you come across a security vulnerability in LinkPortal, we kindly request that you inform us immediately.
 We will thoroughly investigate all valid reports and make every effort to resolve the issue promptly.